The Sign of Four - Part Ten

 So probably full of oil and

-This is called the S-rope technique.
+Speaker 1 This is called the ass rope technique.
 You allow the rope to pass around your right leg

-and then you wrap around the outside of your right foot and under the arch.
-Pinch the rope together between your feet.
+Speaker 1 and then you wrap around the outside of your right foot and under the arch.
+Pinch the rope together between your feet and now you see

 Get a bloody move on.
-I'm just offering a comfortable technique.
+I'm just following a comfortable technique.

 Well, I'm not looking to be comfortable.
 I'm looking to be aboard that ship.